 - Depending on what time you arrive, you will stop curb-side at the terminal to unload everything except your carry on bags (1 per person + a purse) OR you will go straight to the parking garage and unload there.

-- If you arrive early enough, snag a parking place on level 3 by the elevators.
-Unload your bags.
-While you wait to check-in, someone will come collect them for you so be sure to have them all tagged with the provided labels.
-OR, drop them at the curb if there is an attendant out before you pull into the deck.
+- If you arrive early enough, snag a parking place on level 3 by the elevators OR on the ground floor.
+While you wait to check-in, someone will come collect the bags if you didn’t use curb side so be sure to have them all tagged with the provided labels.

-- After you check in at the terminal you will see 2 long lines – one for a photo with Mickey or Minnie and one for kids club registration.
-Skip the kids club registration and go for the picture line instead.
+- After you check in at the terminal you will see 2 long lines – one for a photo with a character and one for kids club registration.
+The character outfits are the same that you will see on the boat.
+If you want a picture in the terminal, definitely go to this line first!
+Then hit the kids club registration.
 You can do the kids club thing once on the boat but this is the only chance to have the picture made with the boat in the background for embarkation day.

 - If you collect pressed pennies, there are two machines in the terminal with great choices.
 This is the only place to get them and you won’t pass back though here afterwards so get them before!

-- We wore our swim suits under cover-ups and had already applied sunscreen.
-We were the second family down the AquaDuck and the first family in the pool.
-We literally rode the slides five times back to back with no line at all.
+- We wear our swim suits under cover-ups and apply sunscreen before getting on so that we can hit the pool AquaDuck before lines form.
 If you want to beeline to the slides, get on the boat, take a right for the elevators and head to deck 11.
 Be sure to have flip flops because the deck can get very hot in the sun.

 - The kids club is open for tours, questions and getting wrist bands starting at noon.
 I headed up there with the kids around 12:30 and there was no line.
 They eased all of my fears about dropping the littles off.
 I was so glad I took the time to do this on the first day!